grnet/synnefo/docs/admin-guide.rst

       activation is enabled (see
       :ref:`authentication methods policies <auth_methods_policies>`).

-If all of the above fail to trigger automatic activation, an email is sent to the persons listed in ``HELPDESK``, ``MANAGERS`` and ``ADMINS`` settings, notifing that there is a new user pending for moderation and that it's up to the administrator to decide if the user should be activated, using the ``user-modify`` command.
+If all of the above fail to trigger automatic activation, an email is sent to the persons listed in ``HELPDESK``, ``MANAGERS`` and ``ADMINS`` settings, notifing that there is a new user pending for moderation and that it's up to the administrator to decide if the user should be activated.
+The UI also shows a corresponding 'pending moderation' message to the user.
+The administrator can activate a user using the ``snf-manage user-modify`` command:

 .. code-block:: console